John Lewis (Shawnee leader): Early life

 Little is known of Lewis's early life or family background.
 His year of birth has been estimated as 1760 and 1766.
 Evidence suggests he was born in the Ohio Country, in one of the Shawnee villages on the Pickaway Plains along the Scioto River, near present-day Circleville, Ohio.
-In the 1680s, the Shawnees had been driven out of the Ohio Country by the Iroquois.
+In the 1680s, the Shawnees had been driven out of the Ohio Country by the Haudenosaunee.
 By the mid 1700s, they had begun to reunite in their traditional homeland.

 Lewis's Shawnee name was Quatawapea, which was spelled in a variety of ways, including Quitewepea, and has been translated as "the Man Who Swims Below and Above the Water" and "Man on the Water Who Sinks and Rises Again."
 Shawnees of Lewis's era belonged to one of five tribal divisions: Kispoko, Chalahgawtha (Chillicothe), Mekoche, Pekowi (Piqua), and Hathawekela.
 Lewis probably belonged to the Piqua division.
 In addition, each Shawnee belonged to a clan that was named after a totemic animal.
 Lewis belonged to the Turtle clan.

-When Lewis was a child, the Iroquois ceded land south of the Ohio River (including present Kentucky) to the British in the 1768 Treaty of Fort Stanwix.
+When Lewis was a child, the Haudenosaunee ceded land south of the Ohio River (including present Kentucky) to the British in the 1768 Treaty of Fort Stanwix.
 The Shawnees, who used Kentucky as their seasonal hunting ground, had not been consulted in the treaty.
 They attempted to organize Native resistance to colonial occupation of the region, culminating in the 1774 Battle of Point Pleasant.
 Lewis fought in the battle as a young man.
 After losing the battle, the Shawnees were compelled to cede Kentucky to the American colonists.
 Shawnee resistance to American occupation of Kentucky continued in the American Revolutionary War (1775–1783).
 Lewis joined Shawnee war parties that raided colonial settlements in Kentucky and Virginia.
 After the war, the Americans, victorious over the British, claimed the Ohio Country by right of conquest.
 The Natives of the region continued to resist American encroachment, however, which led to the Northwest Indian War (1785–1795).
 Lewis fought in that war as well, taking part in St. Clair's defeat (1791) and the Battle of Fallen Timbers (1794), although not in a leading role.
 The defeat at Fallen Timbers compelled the Shawnees and other Natives to cede much of present-day Ohio to the United States in the 1795 Treaty of Greenville.
 Lewis likely attended the treaty negotiations, though he did not sign the document.

 In the mid-1780s, Lewis married Polly Baker, a white captive who had been adopted into his Shawnee tribe as a child.
 They had two children.
 His son was Othowakasica "Yellow Feather".
 He married a second time to Mary Succopanus, who was of mixed Shawnee-Mingo heritage.
 They apparently had no children together.